TheBigRoomXXL/lovergne.dev/README.md

 ## Acknoledgement

 This site was originally inspired by the [cactus theme](https://astro-theme-cactus.netlify.app/) for astro but I decided do my own thing as I wanted less dependencies and tooling.
-The [Meta](/src/components/Meta.astro) originaly come from there and you can clearly see some similarity in the visual design
+The [Meta](/src/components/Meta.astro) component originaly come from there and you can clearly see some similarity in the visual design.

 ## Features: